-The addition of corn as a qualifying item will also increase the long term damage to the highways in the state.
+The change to plant crops as qualifying items will also increase the long term damage to the highways in the state.
 The increased loads will decrease the life of the pavement.
 We have no way to determine the extent or cost of this additional roadway damage.